gebob19/Dropout-Attention/README.md

 [2] Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N Gomez, Lukasz Kaiser, and Illia Polosukhin.
 2017.
 Attention is all you need.
 In Advances in Neural Information Processing Systems, pages 6000–6010.

+[3] Nitish Srivastava, Geoffrey Hinton, Alex Krizhevsky, Ilya Sutskever, and Ruslan Salakhutdinov.
-[3] Srivastava, Nitish, et al. "Dropout: a simple way to prevent neural networks from overfitting."
-The Journal of Machine Learning Research 15.1 (2014): 1929-1958.
+Dropout: A simple way to prevent neural networks from overfitting.
+The Journal of Machine Learning Research, 15(1):1929–1958, 2014.